Bachelor of Business (Honours) - Finance and Accounting (FAC) CW908

 What will I be able to do when I finish the course?

-Finance and Accounting is a growing sector demanding graduates with key skills and understanding of the contexts in which this area of business operates including the legal and social environment, the accountancy profession, the business entitiy, the capital markets and the public sector.
+Finance and Accounting is a growing sector demanding graduates with key skills and understanding of the finance and accounting contexts in which a business operates including the accountancy profession, the business entity, the capital markets and the public sector.
 Graduates will be equipped to work in the areas of accountancy, banking, financial services and tax.

 What are the minimum entry requirements?

 - English or Irish O6/H7

 - Mathematics O6/H7

 Advanced Corporate Finance